vikthorvergara/poc-mockito/README.md

 ---

-**Update: Intermediate Patterns** - After diving into the intermediate stuff, holy crap this is powerful:
+**Intermediate Patterns** - After diving into the intermediate stuff, holy crap this is powerful:

 **@InjectMocks saves so much boilerplate** - no more manual constructor calls in every test.
 Just annotate and it injects everything automatically.